Runtime Power Management and ASPM

 Controls runtime power management for PCIe devices.
 Possible values:

 Default when unconfigured: on (AC), auto (BAT)

 This parameter was renamed with version 1.4.
-In 1.3.1 and below it is called RUNTIME_PM_BLACKLIST.
-1.4 and higher also recognize the old name.
+Until 1.3 it was called RUNTIME_PM_BLACKLIST.
+1.4 and newer also recognize the old name.

 Exclude listed PCIe device addresses from runtime power management.
 Use lspci to lookup the addresses (first output column).

 Exclusion of a device means that the value on or auto as initialized by the kernel default at system startup is used and TLP won’t touch it at all